Human evolutionary genetics: Genetic differences between humans and other great apes

+Humans and chimpanzees are 99.1% identical at the coding level, with 99.4% similarity at the nonsynonymous level and 98.4% at the synonymous level.
 The alignable sequences within genomes of humans and chimpanzees differ by about 35 million single-nucleotide substitutions.
 Additionally about 3% of the complete genomes differ by deletions, insertions and duplications.

 Since mutation rate is relatively constant, roughly one half of these changes occurred in the human lineage.
 Only a very tiny fraction of those fixed differences gave rise to the different phenotypes of humans and chimpanzees and finding those is a great challenge.
 The vast majority of the differences are neutral and do not affect the phenotype.

 Molecular evolution may act in different ways, through protein evolution, gene loss, differential gene regulation and RNA evolution.
 All are thought to have played some part in human evolution.

 Gene loss

 Many different mutations can inactivate a gene, but few will change its function in a specific way.
 Inactivation mutations will therefore be readily available for selection to act on.
 Gene loss could thus be a common mechanism of evolutionary adaptation (the "less-is-more" hypothesis).

 80 genes were lost in the human lineage after separation from the last common ancestor with the chimpanzee.
 36 of those were for olfactory receptors.
 Genes involved in chemoreception and immune response are overrepresented.
 Another study estimated that 86 genes had been lost.